dmitrynvm/fastorch/README.md

-# Fast PyTorch Model Server
+# Fast Model Inference with Pytorch and ONNXRuntime

 The guide explaines how to run inference server and create a virtual enviroment for manual testing of this server.